Safety and Security Abroad

 While visiting another country, your health may be affected in some way.
 To prepare for this, we recommend that students bring any prescription or over-the-counter medications that you normally use (and some you usually do not use, such as traveler's diarrhea medicine), and any other incidentals such as an extra pair of glasses or contact lenses.
 In addition, we also recommend that you bring a copy for prescriptions medications that you may be bringing with you.
 If you will be abroad for a long period of time, you may need to have a prescription filled, be sure to have the generic/scientific name of the drug written for the prescription.
 The web page of the Centers for Disease Control and Prevention (CDC) can give you a general idea of the vaccination recommendations and general health precautions for the countries to which you may be traveling.

-The Study Abroad Office purchases medical travel insurance, however, we recommend that students review the plan and see if you would like to purchase supplemental travel insurance (which is not included in most policies) or travel interruption insurance.
+The Study Abroad Office purchases medical travel insurance for all study abroad participants traveling on a Clayton State study abroad program, however, we recommend that students review the plan and see if you would like to purchase supplemental travel insurance (which is not included in most policies) or travel interruption insurance.
 Please see our Insurance page to learn more about the insurance provided to students on study abroad programs.

 The Clayton State Study Abroad Office and our Program Directors (faculty leading the programs abroad) actively prepare students to go abroad by requiring that students attend mandatory pre-departure orientations.
 There are two pre-departure orientations that students must attend.
 One with the Study Abroad Office and the second with their Program Director.
 Each of these sessions are geared to equip and instruct students on the many processes of study abroad such as before, during, and after their program.
 In addition to these required orientations, students are provided access to online and printed resource materials to assist with their preparations abroad.
 Each pre-departure orientation offers students an in depth look to the many facets involved with going abroad.